omkarmane2489/metallics-optimization-service./README.md

 # DB initialization
 Following script will create a data base with User authorization
-# cd data
+$ cd data/
 $ sh db.sh

 # Insert Data into DB
-# It will create "elements" table & insert sample data into elements table
-# It will also create "commodity" table and insert sample data into it.
+It will create "elements" table & insert sample data into elements table It will also create "commodity" table and insert sample data into it.
-# cd data
+$ cd data
-# python3 run.py
+$ python3 run.py

 # To run the app server
 Refer below steps:

-# cd app/
+$ cd app/
-# python3 run.py
+$ python3 run.py